Dutch Hotel City Index 2019

 Utrecht – large new hotels cause unrest

 Utrecht has fallen this year in the ranking of Horwath HTL and ABN AMRO, from 2nd to 5th place.
-After years of an almost stable hotel offering, a few substantial hotel projects are now coming onto the market in a short space of time.
-The rapid growth leads to some unrest among operators and investors, who in the short term, take into account a decrease in occupancy rates and/or room prices.
+After years of a mostly stable hotel offering, a few substantial hotel projects are now coming onto the market in a short space of time.
+The rapid growth leads to some unrest among operators and investors, who expect a decrease in occupancy rates and/or average room rates in the short term.
 In the slightly longer term, however, the new hotel products will also boost demand.
-As a result, the hotel market is expected to be able to absorb the new offer quickly.
+As a result, the hotel market is expected to be able to absorb the new supply quickly.

 Amstelveen – highest riser

 The municipality of Amstelveen is new in the top 15 of the Dutch Hotel City Index.
-The municipality benefits in large part from its location against Amsterdam.
-With the arrival of some large hotels in Amstelveen, the entire range of hotel rooms in the city has increased sixfold in three years.
-Nevertheless, the outlook is positive: the expectation is that the hotels will become part of the hotel market in Amsterdam.
+The municipality benefits in large part from its location, directly next to Amsterdam.
+With the arrival of some large hotels in Amstelveen, the total supply of hotel rooms in the city has increased sixfold in three years.
+Nevertheless, the outlook is positive: the expectation is that the hotels will be absorbed by the hotel market in Amsterdam.
 The municipality of Amstelveen is more reserved for hotel developments in the coming years.
 As a result, the market is expected to stabilize quickly.

 Dutch Hotel City Index of Horwath HTL and ABN AMRO

 Horwath HTL publishes the Dutch Hotel City Index in collaboration with ABN AMRO.
 The index is a ranking of the 15 Dutch cities that are most interesting for hotel investors.
 Developments in six categories are examined for attractiveness to investors.
-The most weight is given to the hotel market (occupancy rates and room prices), the range (current and future) and the economic developments.
-The real estate market, demographic growth and sustainability also weigh less heavily.
+The most weight is given to the hotel demand (occupancy rates and average room rates), the supply (current and future) and the economic developments.
+The real estate market, demographic growth and sustainability weigh less heavily.
 The scores and weighting lead to the following ranking.

 Dutch Hotel City Index 2019